 An Exhibitor Booth Partnering pass for partnering on the Scotland pavilion.

 Exhibitor Booth Partnering passes are worth approximately $750 (pro-rated against the cost of a full partnering pass).
-Exhibitor Booth Partnering allows access to the same official BIO Partnering website, however, meetings take place on the Scotland pavilion.
+Exhibitor Booth Partnering allows access to the same official BIO Partnering website; however, meetings take place on the Scotland pavilion.
 Please note that the time available for partnering is slightly reduced with this option and meetings can only be scheduled during hours when the Exhibition Hall is open: 10.00 am start each day from Tuesday, through to close of play Thursday.

 There are a limited number of Exhibition Booth Partnering passes available and these will be allocated on a first come/first served basis.